qzhang503/proteoQ/README.md

 ```

 We now have all the pieces that are required by `proteoQ` in place.
-Let's have a quick glance at the `expt_smry.xlsx` file.
+Let’s have a quick glance at the `expt_smry.xlsx` file.
 We note that no
 reference channels were indicated under the column `Reference`.
 With
 `proteoQ`, the `log2FC` of each species in a given sample is calculated
 either (*a*) in relative to the reference(s) within each multiplex TMT